McZarya/Nyaakuza-Bot/README.md

 Install Instructions

-1: Open bot.js in your code editor and edit the client.login(The Bot Token) at the bottom of the page.

-Once you have that done, save the file.
+1: Open config.json in your code editor and enter the token, prefix and client id in each of the quotation marks Once you have that done, save the file.

 2: open your command prompt (cmd.exe) and type "npm install discord.js nodemon --save" without the qoutes